John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/README.md

 ---

      # -- Extra --
-     # The defalut plotting device is 'pdf'
+     # Note that the defalut plotting device is 'pdf'.

      butterfly <- function (alpha = 4, beta = 12, plot = TRUE, ...) {